magento/devdocs/guides/v2.0/cloud/env/environment-vars_magento.md

 <th>Variable name</th>
 <th>Description</th>
 <th>Default value</th>
-<th>Version</th>
 </tr>
 <tr>
 <td><code>BUILD_OPT_SKIP_DI_COMPILATION</code></td>
 <td>If you are needing to quickly debug a set of code in developer mode, you can enable this option to skip compilation and before a build immediately.
 Compilation can take additional time to properly manage, compile, and then build your code.
 We only recommend this option for quick debug testing in developer mode.
-You should always run di_compilation.</td>
+You should always run di_compilation.
+Available in versions 2.1.X, 2.2.X.</td>
-<td><code>skip_di_compilation</code></td>
-<th>2.1.X, 2.2.X</th>
+<td><code>skip_di_compilation = disabled</code></td>
 </tr>
 <tr>
 <td><code>BUILD_OPT_SKIP_DI_CLEARING</code></td>
 <td>Before di_generation runs, the build process clears the existing build to rebuild before deploying.
 If you are simply redeploying without needing to fully rebuild, you can use this option to skip the deletion of the existing built files.
-The deploy phase will reuse the existing build files.</td>
+The deploy phase will reuse the existing build files.
+Available in versions 2.1.X, 2.2.X.</td>
-<td><code>skip_di_clearing</code></td>
-<th>2.1.X, 2.2.X</th>
+<td><code>skip_di_clearing = disabled</code></td>
 </tr>
 <tr>
 <td><code>BUILD_OPT_SCD_EXCLUDE_THEMES</code></td>
 <td>When enabled, this option does not generate static content for an entered theme location.
 This is extremely helpful when static content deployment occurs during the build phase.
 For example, the Luma theme is included with all {{site.data.var.ece}} projects.
-You may not need to constantly generate static content for this theme, which adds time to your build. </td>
+You may not need to constantly generate static content for this theme, which adds time to your build.
+Available in versions 2.1.X, 2.2.X. </td>
 <td><code>exclude_themes = Magento/luma</code></td>
-<th>2.1.X, 2.2.X</th>
 </tr>
 <tr>
 <td><code>BUILD_OPT_SCD_THREADS</code></td>
 <td><p>Sets the number of threads for processing and deploying static content files.
 These threads are used The higher amount of threads increasing the amount of files processed during the deployment of static content during the build phase.
 The lower the number of threads, the slower static files are processed increasing deployment time.</p>
 <p>For Starter plan environments and Pro Integration environments, the threads value is 1.
 This amount is fine for these environments.
-For Pro Staging and Production environments, the default threads is 3 to increase the speed of processing static content, especially for Production with three nodes and GlusterFS.</p></td>
+For Pro Staging and Production environments, the default threads is 3 to increase the speed of processing static content, especially for Production with three nodes and GlusterFS.</p>
-<td><p>1 for Starter environments and Pro Integration environments</p>
-<p>To further reduce deployment time, we recommend using <a href="{{page.baseurl}}config-guide/live/sens-data-over.html">Configuration Management</a> with the <code>scd-dump</code> command to move static deployment into the build phase.
+<p>To further reduce deployment time, we recommend using <a href="{{page.baseurl}}config-guide/live/sens-data-over.html">Configuration Management</a> with the <code>scd-dump</code> command to move static deployment into the build phase.</p>
+<p>Available in versions 2.1.X, 2.2.X.</p></td>
+<td><p><code>scd_threads = 1</code> for all Starter and Pro Integration environments</p>
-<p>3 for Pro Staging and Production environments</p>
+<p><code>scd_threads = 3</code> for Pro Staging and Production environments</p></td>
-<p>For example: <code>scd_threads = 8</code></p></td>
-<th>2.1.X, 2.2.X</th>
 </tr>
 <tr>
 <td><code>BUILD_OPT_SKIP_SCD</code></td>
 <td>Skips static content deployment during the build phase.
 If you are already deploying static content during the build phase with Configuration Management, you may want to turn it off for a quick build test.
-We do not recommend using this option as running static deployment during the deployment phase can greatly increase deployment times and downtime for your live site.</td>
+We do not recommend using this option as running static deployment during the deployment phase can greatly increase deployment times and downtime for your live site.
+Available in versions 2.1.X, 2.2.X.</td>
-<td><code>skip_scd</code></td>
-<th>2.1.X, 2.2.X</th>
+<td><code>skip_scd = disabled</code></td>
 </tr>
 </tbody>
 </table>